neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 2 - Connect to Neo4j/README.md

     RETURN gds.version() as version

 Then hit the little blue triangle play button to run it.
-You should see the following.
+You should see a GDS version number.

 ![](images/09-gds.png)